 So far we've been talking about sending out emails and tests and seeing what works best but there's another thing you should be doing to boost your numbers: segmentation.

 Segmentation allows you to send different messages to different groups of people who have different interests.
 That's the best way to do any sort of marketing.
-Email marketing is no exception.
+Email marketing for eCommerce is no exception.

 You need to understand which are the different groups that are interested in your products so that you can craft messages that are more relevant to each specific group.